git-cola/git-cola/README.md

 From the top of the git-cola repository a release can then be created by
 running:

-	Meta/release --all
+	todo/release --all

-This branch is intended to be checked out in a seperate repository within a git-cola repository, e.g. at git-cola/Meta (and is the reason that git-cola's .gitignore mentions "Meta".
+This branch is intended to be checked out in a seperate repository within a git-cola repository, e.g. at git-cola/todo (and is the reason that git-cola's .gitignore mentions "todo".
 The release script assumes that you have a clone of git-cola.github.io sibling to the git-cola repository.
 Your directory structure should look roughly like this: